hcgill/Linear-and-Logistic-Regression/README.md

-# Logistic_Regression
+# Linear and Logistic Regression
-sample logistic regression
+sample linear and logistic regression